HossamAS/ATMEGA32A-DRIVERS/README.md

   # ATMEGA32A-DRIVERS
-  ## this is the most used MCAL and HAL drivers based on ATMEGA32A
+  ## those are the most used MCAL and HAL drivers based on ATMEGA32A
-  ### the drivers structed based on SIX files:
+  ### the drivers are structed based on SIX files:
                 1-DRIVER_private.c
                 2-DRIVER_private.h
                 3-DRIVER_config.c